srinivas-6/APR-Transformer/README.md

   Your checkpoints (.pth file saved based on the number you specify in the configuration file) and log file will be saved under an 'out' folder.

-  **You will need a wandb account for logging the training metrics.
+  **You will need a wandb account to log the training metrics.
 Please pass your wandb username for the 'entity' flag**

   In order to test your model: